 - Short, engaging videos on polar bears and the Arctic

 After the session, please complete our short Tundra Connections evaluation.
 You'll be entered into a drawing to receive a free polar bear adoption package!

 Our heartfelt thanks to our Platinum Sponsor, Frontiers North Tundra Buggy Adventure.
 Generous support has also been provided by explore.org, the philanthropic media organization and multi-media arm of The Annenberg Foundation, as part of its Pearls of the Planet initiative, a variety of live feeds that aim to help people fall in love with the world.

-We're grateful to Julene Reed, an Apple Distinguished Educator and PBI Education Advisory Council member, who directs the PBI Tundra Connections program, and also to our partners Parks Canada, Discovery Educator Network, and Canada Goose.
+We're grateful to Julene Reed, an Apple Distinguished Educator and PBI Education Advisory Council member, who directs the PBI Tundra Connections program, and also to our partners Canada Goose, Parks Canada, Discovery Educator Network, TakingITGlobal, and Cimate Counts.